-• STOF support enables the School to participate in very rich and diverse "field" experiences to demonstrate that learning is a continuous affair and occurs equally inside and outside the classroom.
-Students participated in field trips to: the State's Capital; Ah Tha Thi Ki Museum; Washington D.C.; Peace River Canoe trip; and local Cultural field trips to reservation camps and the Red Barn.
+STOF support enables the School to participate in very rich and diverse "field" experiences to demonstrate that learning is a continuous affair and occurs equally inside and outside the classroom.
+Students participated in field trips to: the State's Capital; the Palm Beach Zoo; a dairy farm, Lion Country Safari, the Dolly Hand Theatre, and the Ah Tah Thi Ki Museum.
 The aforementioned trips are but a few of the many out-of-school experiences enjoyed by Pemayetv Emahakv students.
-PEMS also provides an after-school athletic program offering girls' volleyball, basketball and softball along with boys' basketball and baseball.